 Let’s go outside and relearn to enjoy movement for the sake of movement pleasure.
 Scrumptious Movement.

 Or if you prefer to try Scrumptious Movement from the comfort of your own home, check out this playlist of Scrumptious Movement videos.

 - Saturday, July 23rd at 10 am as part of DTSB’s Outdoor Fitness on the Gridiron in Downtown South Ben.

 I am currently offering Scrumptious Movement once a month on different days and at different locations.
 If you have a group that could use some Scrumptious Movement, get in touch!

 Or anytime, anywhere!
 Watch these videos and move scrumptiously anytime!

 Who: You, me, every body.
 Regardless of any difference in ability that may have limited your participation in other movement activities in the past, let’s just explore what this body is capable of and what brings you joy.
 There are always alternatives and options.
 No registration.
 Just show up.
 Or don’t.

 Bring water if you like.
-Or maybe a warm beverage.

 Inspired by: 5-year-olds, dancing, Movnat, Feldenkrais (Embodiment Matters), Sonya Renee Taylor, adrienne maree brown, Nutritious Movement, trees, mole tunnels, the Earth, and amazingly beautiful people everywhere.